29 Nov The Overhead Press – Is It Bad For The Shoulders?

 Just a few days ago I was putting boxes up in the attic.

-Guess what was going through my mind as I was lifting the irregular shaped boxes overhead?
+You know what was going through my mind as I was lifting these irregular shaped boxes overhead?

 Having the overhead strength to do this makes it a helluva lot easier.